nbardy/SynesthesiaLisp/Readme.md

 ## Magic Hat

-A lisp dialogue for talking to multimodal LLMS
+A lisp dialogue for talking to multimodal LLMs

 Example: